pirl/pirl-docs/content/PirlCloud/masternodes/Premium Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ## Overview

 Running a PIRL masternode requires the use of a Virtual Private Server (VPS) with a static public IP address directly assigned to an interface.

 Once you have the funds in place, you send a small 1 PIRL transaction to your Poseidon wallet (your account will come with a wallet) to prove that you control the Nautilus wallet with the 20K PIRL capital for Premium MN.
 You use the txid from the 1 PIRL transaction as part of the masternode setup, along with your Nautilus address.
-When the masternode is added, you go back to your Nautilus wallet and add the masternode contract address in the “contracts” tab.
+When the masternode is added,
+you go back to your Nautilus wallet and add the masternode contract address in the “contracts” tab.
 With the masternode contract address in place, you execute the node registration function.
-At this point you can either manually install the PIRL masternode binary and configure the masternode and firewall on your dedicated server or VPS or you can utilize the Poseidon 1 click functionality which will automatically setup your server and keep it updated.
+At this point  you can utilize the Poseidon 1 click functionality which will automatically setup your server and keep it updated.

 This guide uses the one-click-masternode setup feature.
-This is an optional feature for those that wish to have a more hands-off experience with the setup of their masternode.
 This Poseidon feature automatically configures your CentOS7 linux server to be a Pirl Masternode.
 Updates will be applied automatically.
 All you have to do is monitor your server to ensure it stays operational.